rsksmart/devportal-1.0/rif/rns/index.md

 ## The basics

-RNS is a hierarchical name space inspired in DNS, with the hierarchy roughly corresponding to organizational structure, and names using "."  as the character to mark the boundary between hierarchy levels.
+RNS is a hierarchical name space inspired by DNS, with the hierarchy roughly corresponding to organizational structure, and uses the "." character to delimit its levels.

 ### Design